d-m-3/flask-sqlite-example-for-replit/README.md

- # Flask User Management Application Example (flask-sqlite-example-for-replit)
+ # Flask User Management Application Example For Replit (flask-sqlite-example-for-replit)

 This project is a simple Flask web application to manage users.
 It allows you to:
 - View a list of users.